-TruUCAR is designed to avoid HvG and GvHD as a standalone therapy and has the potential to significantly reduce the cost and length of treatment by achieving fast remission and avoiding anti-CD52 treatment and potentially HSCT.
-As depicted in the figure below, to reduce HvG, we engineer T cells to express a CAR that specifically targets a patient's own T cells and NK cells that would otherwise be directed against the foreign, or allogeneic, CAR-T cells, resulting in rejection by the patient without affecting the recovery of other immune cell compartments, such as monocytes and granulocytes, during treatment.
+As depicted in the figure below, to reduce HvG, we engineer T cells to express a CAR that specifically targets a patient's own T cells and NK cells that would otherwise be directed against the foreign, or allogeneic, CAR-T cells, preventing rejection by the patient without affecting the recovery of other immune cell compartments, such as monocytes and granulocytes, during treatment.
 This feature allows our allogeneic cell therapies to survive in a patient's immune system without the need for combination treatment with anti-CD52 antibodies that may leave the patient at risk for infection.
 To reduce the possibility of GvHD from allogeneic T cells, we utilize CRISPR/Cas9 to disrupt the T cell receptor alpha constant, or TRAC, locus to eliminate surface expression of the TCR complex of our TruUCAR product candidates.
 Furthermore, to eliminate potential fratricide, or self-killing of CAR-T cell during the production process, we utilize CRISPR/Cas9 to disrupt CD7, a pan T and NK marker on the CAR-T cells.
-To enable TruUCAR T cell therapies to function as a standalone therapy, our proprietary enhancer for proliferation, or EP, is implanted in TruUCAR T cells utilizing a lentivirus-based gene delivery system, to strengthen cell expansion and in vivo engraftment.
-We believe these differentiating design features of TruUCAR can work together to enable the creation of allogeneic CAR-T cell therapies with greater efficacy and safety.
+We have also implanted our proprietary enhancer for proliferation, or EP in TruUCAR T cells utilizing a lentivirus-based gene delivery system, to strengthen cell expansion and in vivo engraftment.
+We believe these differentiating design features of TruUCAR can work together to enable the creation of safer and more effective allogeneic CAR-T cell therapies.